suvhd747/Analytics-Portfolio/README.md

 # Analytics Portfolio

 Suva Narayan's technical portfolio.
 I am a recent graduate in bioengineering at the University of Illinois, looking for an exciting new career in data analytics.
 This portfolio contains projects for both professional and self-development.
-All external projects will have their repos linked in this README file.
+All external projects will have their repositories linked in this README file.

 ## Preferred and Experienced Languages and Skills
 - Python